ashmahanifah/Automation-Saucedemo/README.md

     - Endpoint: Stores API endpoint URLs.
     - Models: Contains data models used for API testing.
     - Utility: Provides general-purpose utility functions, such as JSON file handling or configurations.
+    - PageManager: Acts as controller for handling interactions with different pages of the website during UI testing.
 - **pages**: Contains Page Object Model (POM) class for Web UI and API testing.
 - **runner**: Contains configurations for running the tests
 - **stepDef**: Contains Step Definitions for the Gherkin test scenarios.
     - ApiStep: Implements the steps for API testing.
     - Hooks: Contains setup and teardown configurations (e.g., Before and After hooks).
     - WebStep: Implements the steps for Web UI testing.
+Those Steps are organized into multiple classes based on the specific pages of the website where the actions are performed.
 - **resources**: Contains supporting files for testing, such as test data for JSON schemas.
 - **build.gradle**: Gradle build file that defines tasks for running Cucumber tests.
 - **.github/workflows**: Contains the GitHub Actions workflow configuration.